 • Negative affect and cortisol decreased for both mindfulness and control groups

-You can found the paper Open Access here.
+You can openly access the paper here.